Quality of Life

 A town within a park

 Cheltenham plays host to some of the world’s most famous festivals.
-There’s the world’s longest-running literary festival, The Cheltenham Literature Festival, along with festivals of science, music and jazz.
-And of course, not forgetting the fourth largest sporting event in the UK – The Festival, home of horse racing’s legendary Gold Cup.
+There’s the world’s longest-running literary festival, The Cheltenham Literature Festival, along with festivals of science, music and jazz; as well as the fourth largest sporting event in the UK – The Festival, home of horse racing’s legendary Gold Cup.

 The Wilson Art Gallery and Museum displays a host of permanent collections as well as an exceptional calendar of international and national touring exhibits across four floors of exhibition space.
-Cheltenham is also the birthplace of composer Gustav Holst and the story of his life and time in Cheltenham is told at the Holst Birthplace Museum – complete with the piano he composed The Planets on.
+Cheltenham is also the birthplace of composer Gustav Holst and the story of his life and time in Cheltenham is told at the Holst Victorian House.

-There’s an incredible variety of event spaces in Cheltenham too including the Town Hall and Everyman, Playhouse and Bacon Theatres, all offering entertainment from West End performances to well- known musical and comedy acts.
+There’s an incredible variety of event spaces in Cheltenham too including the Town Hall and Everyman, Playhouse and Bacon Theatres, all offering entertainment from West End performances to musical and comedy acts.

 Leisure & Nightlife

 Cheltenham has a myriad of bars and restaurants, with new ones seemingly popping up every week.
 From trendy independent cocktail bars to more traditional pubs and from Masterchef finalists to Michelin stars, it’s no surprise that Cheltenham’s foodie scene is held in such high regard.

 If you want to make a night of it there are plenty of late night bars and nightclubs to dance the night away.
 Cheltenham is also a Purple Flag town, meaning that it has been recognised nationally as being amongst the safest nights out.

 Head for Montpellier, The Suffolks, Regent Street or Bath Road for a more independent vibe – or the The Brewery Quarter, where old meets new with branded eateries, bars, cinema, indoor golf and bowling alley.